This post may contain affiliate links. Please read our disclosure policy.

-Between schoolwork, online work, homework, products, submitting work, and more, you might feel like you just don’t have enough time in the day to plan it and complete it.
-In order to keep track of these things, making them a little more manageable, we wanted to give you this free homework planning sheet.
+Between schoolwork, online work, homework, products, submitting work, and more, you might feel like you don’t have enough time in the day to plan and complete it.
+To keep track of these things and make them a little more manageable, we wanted to give you this free homework planning sheet.
 It will help you and your child stay on top of their work.

 I think the hardest part of the homework is learning how to budget time.
-This is a hard lesson for students to learn (even adults still struggle in this area!).
+This lesson is hard for students to learn (even adults still struggle in this area!).
 It’s important to teach our kids to budget & organize their time.
-Time-management skills are one of the best things that we can teach our children.
-In order to help our kids tackle the time-management portion of homework, I give them this Homework Planning Sheet every week.
+Time management skills are one of the best things we can teach our children.
+To help our kids tackle the time-management portion of homework, I give them this Homework Planning Sheet every week.

-On top of that, making a “to-do” list helps kids to see what has to be done, as well as give them an opportunity to check things off once it’s finished.
+On top of that, making a “to-do” list helps kids see what has to be done and allows them to check things off once it’s finished.
 This gives them a sense of accomplishment.

-This homework planner offers students the benefit of writing down all of their tasks, reviewing what they have to do, budgeting their time to fit it all in.
+This homework planner offers students the benefit of writing down all their tasks, reviewing what they must do, and budgeting their time to fit it all in.

 It gives them a chance to look at the upcoming week and write down everything that they have to do for the week.
 They can see exactly what needs to be done and when they need to do it.
 We write in things like practice or appointments on certain days, so they can see where they will have limited time.

 This homework planner is an easy way to help our kids with time management and organization.

 - Procrastination.
 Are they setting aside enough time to complete their work?
 Are they doing it before other things each day (before relaxing, sports, etc.)